-They will scavenge around bird tables and bins, dig up garden bulbs, earthworms, grubs and other foodstuffs.
+I’ve seen them scavenging around bird tables and bins, digging up my garden bulbs, looking for earthworms, grubs and other foodstuffs.

 Step 5) Optional Products Worth Trying

-In addition to the products and suggestions listed above, you can also try the following, which may work in very specific locations and circumstances:
+In addition to the products and suggestions listed above, you can also try securing your bin if the foxes are using it as an all-you-can-eat buffet.

 If you find that foxes are frequenting a very specific location, perhaps near a food waste bin, behind a shed or near a bird table, you can use lion’s dung as the scent is said to scare off cats, badgers and foxes who will assume there’s a lion nearby.